About

 Carola Frediani

-• Benedetta Pagni is 2025 “Territori d’inchiesta” fellow of FADA Collective
+• Benedetta Pagni is 2025 “Territori d’inchiesta” fellow supported by Fada Collective with a contribution from Journalismfund Europe.

-• Marco Boscolo won the Colombine Award 2020 for the investigation African Women Scientists on the Move
+• Marco Boscolo won the Colombine Award 2021 for the investigation African Women Scientists on the Move.

 Facta shares the creative commons philosophy.
 Our contents and products are licensed under the CC BY-NC 4.0.